w3c/wai-curricula/content/content-author/images.md

 * write short, succinct, and quality text alternatives to provide information about the image function
 * explain requirements for authoring tools to:
   * support the inclusion of text alternatives for images
-  * enable authors to amend suggested text alternatives when needed
+  * enable authors to amend automatically generated text alternatives when needed
   * produce appropriate markup for functional images

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

 * Discuss examples of functional images, for example graphical buttons and links.
 Explain that text alternatives for these images must describe the functionality of the component instead of describing the image appearance.
-For example "Search" instead of "magnifying glasses", and "print" instead of "printer".
+For example, "Search" instead of "magnifying glasses", and "print" instead of "printer".
 * Introduce accessible authoring tools that support the inclusion of text alternatives for images and that produce appropriate markup for those images.
 Explain that some tools may refer to alternative texts as image descriptions.

 #### Ideas to Assess Knowledge for Topic